Research Proposal BMFTR Juniorverbünde "Zukunft eHealth"

 Guided Intelligence in Sarcoma

-Developing generalizable eHealth methodology for large-scale biomedical knowledge extraction and interpretable, uncertainty-aware AI modeling in rare cancer diagnostics.
+A proposed research initiative developing generalizable eHealth methodology for large-scale biomedical knowledge extraction and interpretable, uncertainty-aware AI modeling in rare cancer diagnostics.

-Duration 36 months
+Proposed Duration 36 months

 Consortium Lead UMG Göttingen